FOLEFAC/InstantReact/README.md

 <p> The diagram above describes a video captioning pipeline <strong>(from extraction of frames in the video to textual description of actions in the video). </strong> </p>
 Deep learning algorithms are best suited for solving such problems, since they can help understand image data and also understand patterns existing between the different frames which are present in a video over a given period of time.
 <p> To extract the information from the frames (image data), we make use of a Convolutional neural network (CNN), while to understand different actions and generate text over time we use a Recurrent Neural Network (RNN).</p>
 <p> Infact, we are using a variant or a more sophisticated CNN, which is the <strong> VGG16</strong>, and a more sophisticated RNN, called LSTMs.
 These are not the most advanced models, as other advanced models and algorithms exist which can be used to better learn from a given dataset (Videos and their captions).
-Before explaining what is going on in the schematic above, it is important to understand our data first and know the problem we want to solve.
+Before explaining what is going on in the schematic above, it is important to understand our data first.<code> a_1 = 7; </code>
 </p>